algorand/pyteal/docs/abi.rst

 If you'd like to create a subroutine that accepts some or all arguments as ABI types, but whose return value is a PyTeal :code:`Expr`, the :any:`@Subroutine <Subroutine>` decorator can be used.

-To indicate the type of each argument, Python type annotations are used.
+To indicate the type of each argument, `PEP 484 <https://peps.python.org/pep-0484/>`__ Python type annotations are used.
 Unlike normal usage of Python type annotations which are ignored at runtime, type annotations for subroutines inform the PyTeal compiler about the inputs and outputs of a subroutine.
 Changing these values has a direct effect on the code PyTeal generates.

 An example of this type of subroutine is below: